Tuition and Fees

 Schedule of Fees

-- Standard lab and/or course fee: $30 per lab contact hour, as listed in this catalog (see example below)
+- Standard lab fee: $35 per lab contact hour

-- Special lab and/or course fee: Some courses have additional fees related to the cost of consumable materials and/or special supplies and equipment used in specific degree or certificate programs.
+- Special course fee: Some courses have additional fees related to the cost of special supplies and equipment used in specific degree or certificate programs.

 An Ohio resident registers for semester class IM 100 Computer Literacy.
 This course is listed in the catalog with 1 lecture contact hour, 2 lab contact hours, and 2 total credit hours.